 - Priorities for the NHS Net Zero Expert Panel and next steps towards carbon neutral;

-- Incentives and drivers for change - commissioning, procurement, and efficiency improvements;
+- Incentives and drivers for change - the role and potential of remote services and innovative service delivery, commissioning, procurement, and efficiency improvements;

 - Public health return on investment from addressing climate change and promoting prevention;

 - Engaging healthcare professionals and the impact on patient care, quality, and safety;

 - Reducing the carbon footprint of the life sciences industry;